 "The Power of Philosophy": Graphs showing comparative GRE, LSAT & GMAT Scores as well as Salaries and Salary Growth by Undergraduate Major

-Check out the photos on the CSB/SJU Facebook page from our April 21, 2016, Annual World Serious of Wiffleball game.
+Check out the photos on the CSB/SJU Facebook page from our Annual World Serious of Wiffleball games and more.

 The mission of Philosophy Club is to facilitate philosophical discussion and debate and to provide CSB/SJU community members opportunities to improve their philosophical knowledge.
 We will accomplish this through colloquia, reading groups, bringing in at least one off-campus speaker per year, and taking at least one philosophy-related trip per year.
 Each of our meetings will also include an open forum discussion to allow students the opportunity to explore philosophical questions.
 We believe philosophical discourse and education in a relaxed club setting will foster wisdom for a lifetime.